thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.12.32 of the free version correspond to changes made in 2.12.32.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.12.34 of the free version correspond to changes made in 2.12.34.x of the paid version.

+= 1.12.35 - 03/Mar/2017 =

+* FIX: Fix an issue that causing corruption of interrupted Dropbox backups.
+All Dropbox users are recommended to update asap.
+* TWEAK: Fix a regression that prevented information about a faulty WP scheduler from being shown in recent releases (incomplete fix in 1.12.34)
+* TWEAK: submit_button() needs to be available (possible UpdraftCentral fatal when requesting filesystem creds)
+* TWEAK: Remove an ES5 JavaScript construct (incompatible with some old browsers)
+* TWEAK: Fix incorrect variable name in routine that triggered WP automatic update check
+* TWEAK: Fix a logic error whereby if Google Drive and Google Cloud were both in use and partially set up, a notice about completing the setup of Cloud could fail to show

+= 1.12.34 - 23/Feb/2017 =

+* FEATURE: Added the ability to allow other plugins to call an automatic backup more easily
+* FEATURE: Added the ability to select which tables you want to backup when using the 'Backup now' modal (Premium)
+* FIX: Re-scanning a Dropbox that contained more than 1000 backup archives only fetched the first 1000 (this was previously awaiting on Dropbox fixing a related bug on their API servers).
+* FIX: Escape table names to allow table names with hyphens in, when reading data
+* FIX: The "Advanced Tools" tab was appearing with no contents if you chose an unwritable backup directory (regression)
+* TRANSLATIONS: Remove bundled Swedish (sv), Spanish (Spain) (es_ES) and Czeck (Čeština‎, cs_CZ) translations, since these are now retrieved from wordpress.org.
+* TWEAK: Prevent a JavaScript message being logged when loading UD infrastructure on non-UD settings pages (e.g. plugins that integrate to do backups via UD)
+* TWEAK: Make it easier for other plugins to get/set UpdraftPlus options with less code
+* TWEAK: Make sure that the get_plugins() function is available before using it when generating notices
+* TWEAK: Add the updraftplus_exclude_directory and updraftplus_exclude_file filters allowing arbitrary backup exclusions from code
+* TWEAK: When requesting a download, work around buggy browser/server that continued after Connection: close
+* TWEAK: Add a work-around for a bug in some server/Firefox combinations in handling of the Content-Length header with non-ASCII characters
+* TWEAK: Cause an informational message to be shown in the Rackspace module if php-json is not enabled
+* TWEAK: Fix a regression that prevented information about a faulty WP scheduler from being shown in recent releases
+* TWEAK: Made alert regarding plupload's 'HTTP -200' error, when upload of file fails, more informative.

 = 1.12.32 - 26/Jan/2017 =